rhielab/TENET_2.0/Vignettes.md

 ##### Probes of interest file:

 For makeScatter4probe function, users have the option to include a probes of interest file to specify specific probes they would like to have scatterplots generated for.
 This file should contain "probes_of_interest" in the name (such as 'probes_of_interest.txt'), and should be deposited in './external.data/otherinfo/'.
 This file should list the DNA methylation probes on the Illumina HumanMethylation450K beadchip array in a single column, with one probe listed per line, and without a header.
-Note that current functionality of the scatterplot functions will not create plots for probes if they do not have any links to them (so scatterplots will not be created if the probes are listed incorrectly, are not included on the array, or do not have any transcriptional regulators linked to them).
+Note that current functionality of the scatterplot functions will not create plots for probes if they do not have any links to them (scatterplots will not be created if the probes are listed incorrectly, are not included on the array, or do not have any transcriptional regulators linked to them).

 ```diff
 cg00068377